These are the following symptoms of pregnancy:

-Some pregnant women have spider veins on the face, neck, upper chest or arms.
+Some pregnant women have spider veins on the face, neck, upper chest, or arms.
 These small, red spots have lines branching out from them.
 Spider veins are tiny blood vessels that appear because of increased blood circulation.
 Hormonal changes may cause them too.

 8. Pregnancy Varicose Veins

-What to do: Avoid standing or sitting with your feet on the floor for long periods, do not cross legs, do mild exercise when you can.
+What to do: Avoid standing or sitting with your feet on the floor for long periods, do not cross your legs, and do mild exercise when you can.
 Wear loose cloth.
 Sleep on the side.
 Do cold compressions on swollen areas